Shalom-saji-Samuel/Data_skills-showcase/Data Taxonomy/Taxonomy basics/README.md

 # Taxonomy fundamentals
 ## Objective
-- showcase learning about taxonomy
+- Showcase learning about taxonomy

 ---
 ## What is Data taxonomy ?